What is VASP?

 The Vienna Ab initio Simulation Package (VASP) is a software package for performing electronic structure calculations with periodic boundary conditions.
 It is most commonly used that to perform density functional theory (DFT) calculations in a planewave basis using the projector augemented wave (PAW) method.
 A more complete description of VASP can be found here:

 Using VASP at ALCF

 VASP is commercial software.
 Access to binaries compiled by ALCF can only be accessed after the user requesting access has been verified to be on the VASP license by an official VASP license distributor.
-To access the VASP binary at ALCF, please submit the form below to firstname.lastname@example.org.
-It can take up to 3 - 5 business to verify a VASP license.
+To access the VASP binary at ALCF, please submit the form below to email@example.com.
+It can take up to 5 - 10 business to verify a VASP license.
 These waiting times are longer than usual due to the impact of COVID19.

 User’s Full Name: